 A Violation of International Law

-Under Chapter XI of the United Nations Charter, Western Sahara is classified as a “non-self-governing territory.”
-Essentially, this means that the territory is under the protection of the UN, and consequently requires members of the UN to respect the UN’s authority.
-The UN is supposed to facilitate nation-building in non-self-governing territories with the ultimate goal of allowing the local populations to establish their own system of governance.
+Under Chapter XI of the United Nations (U.N) Charter, Western Sahara is classified as a “non-self-governing territory.”
+Essentially, this means that the territory is under the protection of the U.N. and consequently requires U.N. member states to respect its authority.
+The U.N. is supposed to facilitate nation-building in non-self-governing territories with the ultimate goal of allowing local populations to establish their own systems of governance.
 While this goal has not been realized in Western Sahara, some progress has been made: today, the territory operates under a system of “limited self-government” and is a self-declared state under the Sahrawi Democratic Arab Republic (SADR).
 In further support of Sahrawi sovereignty, the International Criminal Court (ICJ) ruled in 1975 that territorial claims made by the Moroccan kingdom and other neighboring states like Mauritania were invalid.
 Whatsmore, the SADR, which operates in exile out of Algeria, was made a member of the African Union in 1984 and has been recognized by over 80 states as the legitimate governing body of the territory and the Sahrawi people.

 Both the United States and Morocco are members of the UN and as such, they should comply with UN regulations regarding non self-governing territories.
 Clearly, both nations are choosing to ignore the UN’s mandate, however it is difficult to punish any states as the UN has no formal mechanisms to ensure legal compliance from member states.
 Punishing the United States in particular is even more difficult seeing as the US has immense authority in the UN derived from its position on the Security Council.
 This allows the US government to veto any attempts to challenge their actions.
 In fact, the US has already established a precedent of using its authority in the UN to legitimize the illegal occupation of non-self-governing territories: most notably, the US has repeatedly used its veto power in the Security Council to support the Israeli government’s unlawful control over the Palestinian territories.
 If this is any indication of American foreign policy in the UN, it is clear the United States will have no qualms defying the UN to continue with its support for Morocco’s hold on Western Sahara.
 Ultimately, not only is it frustrating from an outside perspective to see state actors blatantly disregarding international law, it is more concerning to see how very real and harmful the effects of the occupation have been on the local populations.